under_score

 The Jersey Opera House Team

-For their contributions to creating and presenting this programme.
+For their contributions to staging and presenting this programme.

 The Programme